SCI physician

 VA Pacific Islands Health Care System

-During my training, I spent two years as a research fellow in the division of General Internal Medicine at Beth Israel Deaconess Medical Center in Boston, MA.
-I also completed a clinical geriatrics fellowship at Harvard to solidify my clinical knowledge of geriatric medicine while continuing to work on my research.
+During her training, Dr. Murkofsky spent two years as a research fellow in the division of General Internal Medicine at Beth Israel Deaconess Medical Center in Boston, MA.
+She also completed a clinical geriatrics fellowship at Harvard to solidify her clinical knowledge of geriatric medicine further while continuing her research.